thomasmf/nomenine-defunct/documentation/tutorial/basics.md

 Has
 ---

-'has' builds an object that has an attribute given by the parameter.
+**has** builds an object that has an attribute given by the parameter.

         some-object has (: 'x' ( number ) 123 )